shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-data-warehouse.md

 ---
-id: dbt-core-day-1
+id: dbt-core-set-up-data-warehouse
-title: Getting Started with dbt Core - Part 1
+title: dbt Core Tutorial Part 1 - Setting Up Your Data Warehouse
+sidebar_label: Part 1 - Setting Up Your Data Warehouse
 hide_title: true
-description: Part one of a three part series on running dbt Core in the cloud.
+description: Set up data in your data warehouse of choice (Snowflake, Databricks, BigQuery, or Redshift) to begin using dbt Core.
+Part one of a three part series on running dbt Core in the cloud.
 keywords:
   - dbt
+  - dbt core
+  - data warehouse
+  - data build tool
+  - snowflake
+  - bigquery
+  - redshift
-  - dbt-core
+  - databricks
   - tutorial
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# dbt Core Part 1 - Loading Sample Data into your Cloud Provider
+# dbt Core Tutorial Part 1 - Setting Up Your Data Warehouse

 To begin our tutorial for dbt core in Shipyard, we need to setup an example dataset to work with.
 This guide will follow the steps in dbt's tutorial, however, we will setup the following cloud data warehouses:
-* Bigquery
+* BigQuery
 * Databricks
 * Redshift
 * Snowflake